webix-hub/gitbook-webix-jet/chapter3.md

 ###Benefits of localization

-The basis of Webix MVC localization is [Polyglot.js](http://airbnb.io/polyglot.js/) library.
-Besides usual words substitution, it can insert necessary parameters into a line and create phrases in the right form depending on the number of a noun.
+The basis of Webix Jet localization is [Polyglot.js](http://airbnb.io/polyglot.js/) library.
+Besides usual words substitution, it can insert necessary parameters into a line as well as create phrases in the right form depending on the number of a noun.

 To get a pluralized phrase,  a special string is used.
 The plural forms are separated by the delimiter "||||", or four vertical line characters.